Teaching practical science: biology NE707

-- contextualising practical work in biology to the everyday environment
+- contextualising practical work in biology to the everyday environment.

-- how progression in practical work impacts on students’ learning
+- how progression in practical work impacts on students’ learning.

-- assessment of learning through practical work
+- assessment of learning through practical work.

-- approaches to teaching practical science that can be applied to other topic areas
+- approaches to teaching practical science that can be applied to other topic areas.

-You will be able to:
+By the end of this course, you will be able to:

-- improve your confidence in delivering and evaluating teaching for practical skills in biology for 14-16 year olds
+- improve your confidence in delivering and evaluating teaching for practical skills in biology for 14-16 year olds.

-- define effective learning outcomes for practical work in biology
+- define effective learning outcomes for practical work in biology.

-- reflect on the effectiveness of practical activities on every students’ learning
+- reflect on the effectiveness of practical activities on every students’ learning.

-- design progression and assessment approaches within practical work
+- design progression and assessment approaches within practical work.

-In addition to STEM Learning Terms and Conditions, by booking on this course you are consenting to your details being shared with FutureLearn under their Terms and Conditions for Invited Learners.
-By booking onto this course, you agree that your information will be held by FutureLearn and National STEM Learning Centre as data controllers in common, and your progress on this course will be monitored by STEM Learning.
+In addition to STEM Learning Terms and Conditions, by booking on this course you are consenting to FutureLearn’s Terms and Conditions for Invited Learners.
+By booking onto this course, you agree that your information will be held by FutureLearn and National STEM Learning Centre as data controllers in common, and that by joining the course on FutureLearn your progress will be monitored by STEM Learning.

-If you have booked in advance of the course being available, you will receive access to the course on FutureLearn no later than the course start date.
+If you have booked in advance of the course being available, you will receive an email to access the course on FutureLearn no later than the course start date.